-Property, plant and equipment, other than construction in progress, are stated at cost less accumulated depreciation and any impairment losses.
+Property, plant and equipment, are stated at cost less accumulated depreciation and any impairment losses.
 The cost of an item of property, plant and equipment comprises its purchase price and any directly attributable costs of bringing the asset to its working condition and location for its intended use.